Economic Injury Disaster Loan Emergency Advance (EIDL)

 By analyzing your EIDL liability from multiple angles, we can help you make the right decision, or, if you have already applied, help with the financial planning of your business.
 Besides, we also provide you with the most relevant details about this particular loan, so you can get familiar with it easily.

 Who can apply? - Do I qualify for the program?

-As we mentioned, at the moment, only agricultural businesses can apply for the Loan Advance.
+As we mentioned, at the moment, only agricultural businesses can.
 More specifically, according to the SBA, the new eligibility is the following:

 - Agricultural businesses includes those businesses engaged in the production of food and fiber, ranching, and raising of livestock, aquaculture, and all other farming and agricultural related industries (as defined by section 18(b) of the Small Business Act (15 U.S.C.
 647(b)); and

 - The SBA is encouraging all eligible agricultural businesses with 500 or fewer employees wishing to apply to begin preparing their business financial information needed for their application.

 As for the general EIDL eligibility, your business must both meet the definition and size standards for a small business and be located in a declared disaster area to be eligible for an EIDL.

 According to the Small Business Administration, a: